I May Have a Urinary Tract Infection: How Do I Know & What Do I Do?

 Without treatment, a UTI can spread to other parts of the urinary tract.
 This means a minor bladder issue could become a serious kidney infection.
 In some cases, the infection may even spread into the blood and become life-threatening.

 Doctors and nurses use a variety of methods to determine what’s happening with a patient’s urinary tract.
 These methods include urinalysis and culture tests.
 In some cases, doctors utilize other options, like a CT scan, MRI, or cystoscopy.

 Your doctor will prescribe antibiotics to treat your UTI.
 Antibiotics are currently the best bladder infection treatment available.
 Due to antibiotic resistance, sometimes an antibiotic will need to be changed if you don’t feel better right away.
 The urine culture your health professional orders will help guide selection of a new antibiotic if the first one doesn’t work.

 Now that you know what causes UTIs, you might be wondering how to prevent one.
 Some measures you can take include:

 - Urinate when you feel the urge — don’t hold it!

 If you believe you or a loved one may have a UTI or if you are suffering from any other chronic infections, seek treatment right now from MD Now.
 Our physician-led team of healthcare professionals can diagnose, treat and offer personalized advice regarding your UTI to help you get back to feeling like yourself again.
-With more than 55 locations nearby and open 365 days a year, it’s easy to find an MD Now near you.
+With more than 55 locations nearby and open convenient hours, it’s easy to find an MD Now near you.